Face Recognition Authentication

 -

-Internet access is required for facial biometric authentication.
+Internet access is required for face recognition authentication.
 If the endpoint cannot connect with your Imprivata Cloud Platform, an error message will appear during authentication.
 The connection between the endpoint and your Imprivata appliance is not required.

 -